leggedrobotics/euler-cluster-guide/README.md

 # RSL Euler Cluster Guide

-A comprehensive guide for the Euler HPC cluster at ETH Zurich, specifically tailored for the Robotics Systems Lab (RSL) community.
+A comprehensive guide for the Euler HPC cluster at ETH Zurich by the Robotics Systems Lab.

 ## 📚 Documentation